learn-co-curriculum/doubly-linked-list/README.md

 => nil or null
 ```

 Use the language of your choosing.
-We've included code from the original LinkedList implementation.
+We've included code from the original
+`LinkedList` implementation.
 You may also copy and paste your own.

-We've also included the original LinkedList tests, so you can ensure that your code still functions correctly.
+We've also included the original `LinkedList` tests, so you can ensure that your
+code still functions correctly.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem